pokt-network/pocket/consensus/doc/PROTOCOL_STATE_SYNC.md

 This data can be collected through the `P2P` module during the `Churn Management Protocol`.
 It can also be abstracted to an `ask-response` cycle where the node continuously asks this meta-information of its active peers.

+The following is an illustrative example for a high-level understanding:

 ```mermaid
 sequenceDiagram
     autonumber